In the previous section, you learned how to build zlib-ng with Neon SIMD and ARMv8 CRC32 optimizations enabled.

 sudo apt install python-is-python3 -y

-Use a text editor to copy and save the code below in a file named zip.py
+To create the Python application for compressing largefile, use a text editor to copy and save the following code in a file named zip.py.

 import gzip